 For a longer account, see Wikipedia.
 Now, onto Think Progress's points.
 Their original post has explanations for these points:

-1.)
+My response:1.)
 The Original Boston Tea Party Was A Civil Disobedience Action Against A Private Corporation.

 2.)
-The Original Boston Tea Party Feared That Corporate Greed Would Destroy America
+The Original Boston Tea Party Feared That Corporate Greed Would Destroy America.

 3.)
 The Original Boston Tea Party Believed Government Necessary To Protect Against Corporate Excess.